Some clients are nervous about using social media for business use

-As far as what user names and emails to use for each account, there is a short answer and a longer one.
+As far as what user names and emails to use for each account, there’s a short answer and a longer one.

 The short answer is that is doesn’t matter from a tactical point of view.
 The longer answer involves an explanation and some recommendations.

-When someone visits a social media page, they are on that platform out of preference, and they are going to like/favourite/re-tweet/comment/direct message etc. on that platform.
-They will rarely hunt down an email address, go to their email account and write you an email.
+When someone visits a social media page, they’re on that platform out of preference, and they’re going to like/favourite/re-tweet/comment/direct message etc. on that platform.
+They’ll rarely hunt down an email address, go to their email account and write you an email.
 The primary purpose of the connected social media email address is to log in and receive notifications.

-Because of this, there is no need to create any new email addresses at all.
+Because of this, there’s no need to create any new email addresses at all.
 You ought to have domain-based email addresses for your business, which are separate to your ones.
 I expect that you are already doing this.
 You have a [email protected] and a [email protected], right?

 So, to stop any accidental miss-posting where you post a private post to your business, or vice-versa, you set up a social media management platform for business use.
-We use and recommend Hootsuite, but there are others.
-You connect your company pages to Hootsuite with your company based domain email address, ([email protected]), and your company user name (Robert Widget).
+We use and recommend Hootsuite, ou connect your company pages to Hootsuite with your company based domain email address, ([email protected]), and your company user name (Robert Widget).

-But I am too busy to manage new social media accounts!
+But I’m too busy to manage new social media accounts!

-For the rest of the day and evening, you might dip into your personal Facebook that’s connected to your smartphone through an app.
-You might see tweets that come up on your desktop or laptop that is logged on to your private account.
+The rest of the time, you might check your personal Facebook that’s connected to your smartphone through an app.
+You might see tweets that come up on your desktop or laptop that’s logged on to your private account.

 More about the mechanics of the social media management platform:

-As soon as each social media account has a login, it will get added to the Hootsuite platform where any one of your authorised colleagues can see notifications and make posts or updates.
+As soon as each social media account has a login, it will get added to the Hootsuite platform.
+There, any of your authorised colleagues can see notifications and make posts or updates.
 Remember that you won’t be reading and responding to emails from people who found you through social media very often.
 Right Inbox’s email reminder feature ensures you never lose track of these emails with automatic reminders.

-Facebook and G+ have social media pages that can get connected to your main accounts.
+Facebook and LinkedIn have social media pages that can get connected to your main accounts.
 Extra managers can get added or removed.
 Your companies Twitter page can be created separately.
-Linkedin only allows one company page per person and only one administrator.
-So if you want multiple staff members posting, you need that management platform.
+So, if you want multiple staff members posting, you need that management platform.

-While you could use any email address to set up your new company accounts, I advise that you use the company domain based emails for all new company social media accounts.
+You could use any email address to set up your new company social accounts.
+We advise that you use company domain-based emails for all new company social media accounts.
 So if occasionally someone does decide to email, the company email address matches up.

 You ought to use your first name ([email protected]) to keep the personal touch if someone does decide to search for your email address.
 You could also use [email protected], [email protected] or [email protected] because it doesn’t matter, the email addresses are just for set up, notifications, and account security (to change passwords, etc.).